zeper-eng/Learning/README.md

 but, they have been sidelined in favor of a Python backend and java/typescript front end for visualization and data loading.

 # Implementations so far
 Outline below are the different algorithms I have implemented so far.
 Mostly this is gonna be regressions and GLM's, bread and butter, and work out from there.
-More than likely add in other things like small unsupervised clustering algorithms like K-means or perhaps decision trees, before moving on to more complex methods.
+More than likely add in other things like small unsupervised clustering algorithms like K-means or PCA and perhaps some supervised methods like decision trees, before moving on to more complex methods.

 ##  Multiple Regression (univariate when 1 predictor is provided)
-I have implemented linear regression as a multiple regression which also functions as a simple(univariate) regression when 1 predictor is provided.
+I have implemented linear regression as a multiple regression which also functions as a simple (univariate) regression when 1 predictor is provided.
 In linear regression we model a dependent variable (our target/response variable) as a function of a (or multiple) predictor variable(s).

 (1): ![y = XB](https://latex.codecogs.com/svg.latex?y%20=%20XB)